 - e.
 If there is a need to have an electronic vote, the Elections Committee Chair will assign a member of the committee to ensure the virtual ballot process is followed. - f.
 Any other duties as assigned by the Convention Procedures Committee - g.
 The Elections Chair of Convention must not be running for any positions elected at Convention.
-(Res PC#2023-06)

-9.7.4 Sergeant-At-Arms Committee shall:

-- a.
-Ensure only credentialed delegates are allowed on the Convention floor.
+(Res PC#2023-06) - 9.7.4 Sergeant-At-Arms Committee shall: - Ensure only credentialed delegates are allowed on the Convention floor. a.
 This includes delegates, observers, life members, solidarity guests, guests, and staff.
 This may also include media as approved by the President. - b.
 Ensure convention attendees are seated in the proper areas on the Convention floor. - c.
 Ensure Committee members are aware that any complaints brought to them are to be directed to the Ombudsman or Convention Procedures Committee. - d.
 Ensure Media is approved through the President to be on convention floor in the designated media area at the back of the hall. - e.
-Ensure that the head table receives copies of all distributed materials. - f.
-Maintain order in the Convention Hall to minimize the noise, conversations, and movement by directing people to the foyer. - g.
-Ensure that doors are tiled as directed by the convention chair. - h.
-Call convention attendees back to the floor when directed by the convention chair. - i.
-All Convention information and other materials must be approved by the Convention Procedures Committee for distribution on convention floor. - j.
-Ensure that all convention policies are followed and enforced.
+Ensure that the head table receives copies of all distributed materials. - Maintain order in the Convention Hall to minimize the noise, f. conversations, and movement by directing people to the fover. - Ensure that doors are tiled as directed by the convention chair. g. - Call convention attendees back to the floor when directed by the h. convention chair. - i.
+All Convention information and other materials must be approved by the Convention Procedures Committee for distribution on convention floor. - Ensure that all convention policies are followed and enforced. j.
 (Smoking, Cellular phones, Distribution of election materials, etc.). - k.
-Any other duties as assigned by the Convention Procedures Committee.

-9.7.5 Registration Committee shall:

-- a.
-Register convention attendees (delegates, observers, life members, solidarity guests, guests, staff, and media). - b.
+Any other duties as assigned by the Convention Procedures Committee. - 9.7.5 Registration Committee shall: - Register convention attendees (delegates, observers, life members, a. solidarity guests, guests, staff, and media). - b.
 Ensure that each delegate gets their convention credentials, convention kit and sign for one ballot book. - c.
-Any other duties as assigned by the Convention Procedures Committee.
+Any other duties as assigned by the Convention Procedures Committee. - 98 RESOLUTIONS COMMITTEE - 9.8.1 The Resolutions Committee will be comprised of six (6) delegates with one representative from each of the six (6) sectors.
+A member of the provincial office staff will act as secretary.